 Use your sourdough discard to make these flaky, buttery Sourdough Discard Biscuits.
-You’ll love peeling apart the delicious fluffy layers.
-Made with just a few simple ingredients, sourdough discard adds a depth of flavor to this easy biscuit recipe.
+Made with just a few simple ingredients, sourdough discard adds a depth of flavor to these biscuits.
+In less than 45 minutes you'll have hot and fresh biscuits on the table.

 Before making these, I thought fluffy biscuits could only come from a can.
 But these homemade sourdough biscuits are so much better than anything you can get from the freezer section, and the best part is how easy they are to make.

 Love breakfast sourdough recipes?
-Try these Sourdough Waffles and Sourdough Pancakes.
+Try my Sourdough Waffles and Sourdough Discard Pancakes Recipe.

 All-purpose Flour: The perfect protein content for tender biscuits, do not substitute whole wheat or your biscuits may before too dense and gummy